MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-hybrid.md

 # Lifecycle Workflow hybrid capabilities (preview)

 Lifecycle Workflows allow you to create workflows that can be triggered for users based on joiner, mover, or leaver scenarios.
-These workflows allow you to streamline the process of managing users in your hybrid environment via tasks.
+With these workflows you can streamline the process of managing users in your hybrid environment via tasks.
 You're able to enable a synced hybrid user via a user account task, run workflows when the user changes a team or job role, disable an account when the user leaves, and even delete the user account when they're no longer in your organization.
-These capabilities can be extended to hybrid users either out of the box, or with some prerequisites.
+These capabilities work either out of the box, or with some configuration.
 In this article, you learn what is needed to use workflow features in your hybrid environment.

 ## Workflow triggers and hybrid capabilities